Public Investment Plans

 Is there a limit on the amount of funding we can apply for?

-You can submit proposals for up to $1 million in Metro funding.
+You can submit proposals for up to the maximum funding amount available.
 However, the evaluation committee expects to make multiple awards, and may offer partial funding at its discretion.

 How do we apply?